pgxn/rfcs/text/0000-release-meta-spec-v2.md

 1. A root key pair is maintained by PGXN, with the private key kept offline.
 2. A release key pair is generated and signed by the private root key, with the private key kept in an online vault accessible only to PGXN Manager.
-3. The public keys for both keys are published by PGXN.
-Clients should embed the root public key in their sources but regularly fetch and validate signing keys against it.
+3. The public keys for both keys are published by PGXN in a [RFC 7517 JWK Set].
 4. PGXN Manager uses the private release key to sign releases as described above.
 The most important property in the signed payload is the list of digests.
-5. Clients can verify the signature with the public release and root keys.
+5. Clients **MUST** regularly fetch the [RFC 7517 JWK Set] of public keys, validate their authenticity, and use them to verify the signature.
 6. With the data validated, the client can download and verify the release file against a signed digest (preference order: `sha512`, `sha256`, `sha1`).
-In this manner, the authenticity of the release file can be verified all the way to the root key.
+In this manner, the authenticity of the release file can be verified by PGXN's chain of trust to its root certificate.

 To support this infrastructure, PGXN Manager **MUST** be updated to properly generate and sign the payload and include it in the release `META.json` files.